Registration is now open for Spring 2019 programs

 Travel by foot along historic broken stone roads passing between the mountains and lakes of Acadia National Park.
 Enjoy a quieter park experience as you traverse beneath their forests and over their bridges.
 Hear the stories of the many individuals who played a role in designing, building and protecting this generous gift to the American people.

 Students take a walk back in time as they explore the Carroll family homestead and imagine what it would be like to be one of the first European families who lived here, almost 200 years ago.
 An Educator’s Guide with lesson plans is available.

 Witness the incredible phenomenon of the spring fish migration along the Maine coast.
 This field trip gives students a firsthand look at schools of alewives (“river herring”) as they return from the ocean along Somes Brook to spawn in fresh water on Mount Desert Island.
 This is a collaborative program with the Somes-Meynell Wildlife Sanctuary.
 Students will learn about former land use, life cycles, migratory challenges, food webs, conservation efforts, and impacts of climate change.

 Using Acadia as their classroom, students will explore several geologic processes and see how they shape the land including the cycle of deposition versus transport, the formation of the three main rock types, the dynamics of plate tectonics and the movement of glaciers.

 Spring Classroom Programs

-Classroom programs are available April 23 through May 25.
+Classroom programs are available April 22 through May 30 in 2019.

 3rd & 4th Grade